lodeguns/Multi-omicSignals/README.md

 The median change point detection algorithm for the estimation of the half periodicity search windows is calculated as described [here](SupplementaryAlgo1.R).

 #### Periodicity/Oscillation score and Velocity of propagation (Algorithm 2)
-The optimized algorithm with which the scores of periodicity and propagation velocity of the multi-omic spatial signal were calculated is [here](SupplementaryAlgo2.R).
+The scores of periodicity and propagation velocity for multi-omic spatial signal were calculated with the script linked [here](SupplementaryAlgo2.R).

 ![image](figures/plot1_supp.png)